 This post may contain affiliate links.
 Please read my disclosure.

-I love tackling homemade bread/pastry for breakfast that someone doesn't normally think to make and would just rather buy - from homemade bagels to flaky buttermilk biscuits.
+I love tackling homemade bread/pastry for breakfast that someone doesn't normally think to make and would just rather buy - from homemade bagels to flaky buttermilk biscuits to Berliner donuts.

 And these chocolate croissants were my next challenge.
 I'm not going to lie.
 I was a little scared to make homemade croissants, but my nervousness was unfounded.